PC-Principal/extended_flashlight_range/README.md

 # Extended flashlight range mod

-The mod for the game flew a company that increases the radius and range of the flashlights (works on the yellow and green flashlits).
+The mod for the game Lethal Company that increases the radius and range of the flashlights (works on the yellow and green flashlits).

 **Link on ThunderStore**: https://thunderstore.io/c/lethal-company/p/V_Power/FlashlightExtendedRange/